Major Fingerprint Error Cases: Mayfield, McKie and Indian Precedents

 | Scotland | Criminal Procedure (Scotland) Act 1995; SFS post-2011 | McKie case; Crawford Review 2011 | Scottish Fingerprint Service centralised governance |

-Sequential unmasking requires the examining expert to document their observations of the unknown sample independently of any reference to the suspect's sample.
+The examining expert documents observations of the unknown sample independently, without reference to the suspect's sample, before any comparison.
 This was not standard practice in most fingerprint bureaus before 2006.
-The US OSAC Friction Ridge Subcommittee's Best Practice Recommendation 5 (published 2021) now explicitly requires documentation of latent print features before the known print is introduced into the comparison.
+The US OSAC Friction Ridge Subcommittee's Best Practice Recommendation 5 (published 2021) now explicitly requires documentation of latent print features before the known print is introduced.
 The UK National Fingerprint Office's Standard Operating Procedures adopt the same principle.

-Blind verification requires that the verifying examiner not be told the original examiner's conclusion before conducting their own independent analysis and comparison.
-This is more demanding than the traditional "open" ACE-V verification, where the verifier is shown the original examiner's marked-up comparison chart.
-Blind verification is now required by the UK Crown Prosecution Service guidance on expert evidence and recommended by the European Network of Forensic Science Institutes (ENFSI) Friction Ridge Working Group.
+The verifying examiner is not told the original examiner's conclusion before conducting their own independent analysis and comparison.
+This is more demanding than the traditional "open" ACE-V verification, where the verifier is shown the original examiner's marked-up chart.
+Blind verification is now required by the UK Crown Prosecution Service guidance on expert evidence and recommended by the ENFSI Friction Ridge Working Group.

-Statistical reporting acknowledges that an identification conclusion is a probabilistic inference, not a binary fact.
-The move toward likelihood ratios in fingerprint evidence (analogous to the LR framework already used in DNA interpretation) has been the subject of sustained research since 2011, including work by the NIST Expert Working Group on Human Factors in Latent Print Analysis and by universities in the UK, Australia, and the Netherlands.
-A number of European jurisdictions, including the Netherlands Forensic Institute (NFI) and the UK Forensic Explosives Laboratory, now produce LR-based conclusions for friction-ridge evidence in some contexts.
+An identification conclusion is a probabilistic inference, not a binary fact.
+The move toward likelihood ratios in fingerprint evidence via FRStat (analogous to the LR framework used in DNA interpretation) has been the subject of sustained research since 2011.
+Work by the NIST Expert Working Group on Human Factors in Latent Print Analysis and by universities in the UK, Australia, and the Netherlands underpins this effort.
+The Netherlands Forensic Institute (NFI) and the UK Forensic Explosives Laboratory now produce LR-based conclusions for friction-ridge evidence in some contexts.
 The US FBI Laboratory and the CFSL system remain closer to the traditional "individualisation" conclusion but have adopted verbal uncertainty scales.

-The academic study of cognitive bias in forensic science has expanded substantially since the publication of Itiel Dror's 2006 paper in the Journal of Forensic Sciences, which demonstrated that experienced fingerprint examiners changed their identification conclusions when the same print pairs were re-presented to them with contextual information suggesting different outcomes.
+The academic study of cognitive bias in forensic science has expanded substantially since the publication of the Dror 2006 cognitive bias study in the Journal of Forensic Sciences, which demonstrated that experienced fingerprint examiners changed their identification conclusions when the same print pairs were re-presented to them with contextual information suggesting different outcomes.
 Dror's work, and the subsequent literature it generated, established that fingerprint examiners are not immune to the cognitive biases documented in human factors psychology.

 Three categories of bias are most relevant to fingerprint casework.
 Confirmation bias causes examiners to weight features that support the expected conclusion more heavily than features that contradict it.
 The Mayfield case is the clearest illustration.
 Perseverance bias causes examiners to maintain an attribution in the face of contradictory evidence; the McKie case after the initial identification had been challenged is the clearest illustration.
 Contextual bias refers to the influence of case information (the suspect is known to police, the offence is serious) on the examiner's judgmental threshold.
 Research by Dror and colleagues demonstrated that providing examiners with "emotionally persuasive" case context (photographs of crime scene violence, information that the suspect had previous convictions) shifted their identification thresholds toward positive identifications.